-The anti-TNF drugs (infliximab, adalimumab, and certolizumab) can increase the risk for lymphomas and leukemia cancers.
-However, evidence suggests that the risk is relatively rare.
-The benefits of these drugs appear to outweigh the risks for cancer.
+There is a concern that the anti-TNF drugs (infliximab, adalimumab, and certolizumab) may increase the risk for lymphomas and leukemia cancers.
+However, recent studies have disputed these findings and the benefits of these drugs appear to outweigh the risks for cancer.

 Natalizumab may increase the risk for a rare neurological condition called progressive multifocal leukoencephalopathy (PML), which can lead to death or severe disability.
 The risk for PML increases when patients have more than 24 infusions of natalizumab (2 years of treatment).
 PML may also be a risk with vedolizumab but it is too early to tell.